 (August 17, 2021—FARGO, North Dakota) The pandemic is expected to have long-lasting effects on youth mental health, particularly if they’re not addressed.
-North Dakota Center for Distance Education (NDCDE) is excited to proactively partner with the youth mental health pioneer EmpowerU to bring a proven, data-driven social-emotional learning (SEL) curriculum to students in an effective and meaningful way.
+North Dakota Center for Distance Education (NDCDE) is excited to proactively partner with the youth mental health pioneer EmpowerU to support struggling students in an effective and meaningful way.
 Now more than ever, students need support and skills to engage, learn and focus coming off last year’s pandemic school year.

 School guidance counselors, principals and district leaders are invited to learn more during EmpowerU’s free weekly webinar series in August.

 - Thursday, August 19 at 4:00 p.m.
 CDT

 - Tuesday, August 24 at 7:30 a.m.
 CDT

 - Tuesday, August 31 at 12:00 p.m.
 CDT

 “North Dakota’s Center for Distance Education (NDCDE) is excited to partner with EmpowerU to provide vital emotional support for North Dakota’s learners.
 EmpowerU has a program that includes quality curriculum and live support through regular interaction with mental health professionals,” said NDCDE Superintendent Matthew Lonn, Ed.D.
 “Every student in North Dakota regardless of where they live should have access to this level of mental health support, and we believe this program is an exciting step in making that a reality.“

 EmpowerU equips students with the skills to build persistence, resilience and success by pairing interactive daily lessons with 1:1 support from online instructors.
 These instructors, who have master’s degrees and a high degree of training in EmpowerU’s programs, serve as life coaches to personalize and apply the course content based on each student’s goals and barriers.